TALLBERGSTRÖM DESIGN

 After

-Added fence and gate to already existing wooden deck
+Added fence and gate to an already existing wooden deck

 Dog proofing the immidiate garden